PgBiel/burlp/README.md

 });
 ```

 The second reaction is by giving an object or passing `true` as the second argument.
-This will cause it to wrap the object in a function and all of its properties that are functions aswell.
+This will cause it to wrap the object in a function and all of its properties that are functions as well.
 And what will this do?
 Well, say you pass this argument:

 ```js
 const https = burlp.https({ thing: (url, somethingElse) => doSomethingWithUrl(url, somethingElse) });
 ```
 The requester will wrap the function and will make it so you don't need to pass the `url` parameter, so you can just call `https.google.com().thing(somethingElse)` and it will work.
 This means that to directly use libraries like `superagent`, this can come in handy.

 (Remember the part of the `true` argument.
-If the requester is a function or a class and you want to use the wrap functionality, pass `true` aswell.)
+If the requester is a function or a class and you want to use the wrap functionality, pass `true` as well.)

 ### URL paths